pkthogit/SampleProject/README.md

 # SampleProject
-This project is created to learn new technologies.
+This is updated discription of the project which needs to be commited.